AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

 - Yoga conversion detection (i.e. rotate screen and disable keyboard) doesn't work.
   - Unclear.
 YogaSMC supposed to do this.
 - Thunderbolt
-  - Controller appears in system and I can connect another monitor over TB/DP.
+  - Controller appears in system and I can hotplug another monitor over TB/DP.
   - Requires further testing, but as I have no hardware to test, it remains an open issue.
 - Rare night-time sleep crashes.
 Hard to debug.
   - Simplest way is disabling hibernation and related features via usual `pmset` litany.
-  - Check with *enabled* HibernationFixup.
-Though it might be unrelated to crash.
+  - Testing with HibernationFixup is planned.

 ## ⚠️ Warnings